gradle/gradle/design-docs/component-metadata.md

 - Add `VersionSelectionRules` that will be returned by `ResolutionStrategy.getVersionSelection()`
 - When `VersionSelectionRulesInternal.apply()` is called, all Actions added with the `any` method are executed.
 - Supply the VersionSelectionRules instance to the NewestVersionComponentChooser, and apply the rules wherever compare a version against a candidate (`versionMatcher.accept`).
+- When custom version selection rules are involved, treat any version as a dynamic version

 ### Test cases

-- No version selection rules are fired when resolving a static version
 - Resolve '1.+' against ['2.0', '1.1', '1.0']: rules are fired for ['2.0', '1.1']
 - Resolve 'latest.integration' against ['2.0', '1.1', '1.0]: rules are fired for ['2.0']
 - Resolve 'latest.release' against ['2.0', '1.1', '1.0] where '2.0' has status of 'integration' and '1.1' has status of release: rules are fired for ['2.0', '1.1']
+- Resolve '1.0' against ['2.0', '1.1', '1.0']: rules are fired for ['2.0', '1.1', '1.0']
+- Each of multiple declared rules are fired.

 ### Open issues

-- Should fire the rule for static version selector, to allow the rule to reject the version based on whatever criteria is uses to select from the candidates for a dynamic version.
 - Need some way to fall back to some other version if preferred version is not available, eg use something from 'master' branch if none from 'feature' branch is available.
 Could do this using two rules, if there were some guarantee to the order of rule executions.

 ## Story: Build logic selects the module that matches an external dependency

+This story allows the build script to provide logic that can specify if a particular module version satisfies a particular version selector.

 - If no rule sets the status of the VersionSelection, the default VersionMatcher algorithm is used
-- Failure if 2 rules set the status of the VersionSelection in different ways
+- If 2 rules set the status of the VersionSelection in different ways, the resolution will fail

 ### User visible changes

+    interface VersionSelection {
+        ModuleComponentSelector getRequested()
+        ModuleComponentIdentifier getCandidate()
+        void accept()
+        void reject()
+    }

     configurations.all {
         resolutionStrategy {